 Deciding to Go

-We went with early September for our trip after reading about the best times to visit.
+We went with September for our trip after reading about the best times to visit.
 The tourist season is ending so the roads open up and many of the sites had only a handful of people, if any.
-Campgrounds start closing in mid-September so if you’re planning to go later in the year keep that in mind.
+Campgrounds start closing in mid-’re planning to go later in the year that in mind

 Renting and Driving a Campervan

-After googling reviews for Reykjavik camper rentals we landed on Kuku Campers and rented a Category AA Camper Van with a heater at a cost of $1,800 Euros.
-That includes the van for 11 days, 2x sleeping bags, blankets, pillows, chairs, a table, a power inverter, gravel insurance ($10/day – yes, you should get it), and a grill we never used.
+After googling reviews for Reykjavik camper landed on Kuku Campers and rented a Category AA Camper Van with a heater at a cost of $1,800 Euros.
+That includes the van for 11 days, 2x sleeping bags, blankets, pillows, chairs, a table, a power inverter, gravel insurance ($10/day – yes, you should get it), and a never used.

 You’ll need the heater option and not just because it can get cold at night in September.
 The van is uninsulated and the condensation inside at night will leave everything dripping wet and soaked by morning.
 We had it on every night after that day one lesson.
 The heater runs on diesel from the van’s gas tank and can run all night while hardly moving the gauge; plus it runs on a separate battery so you don’t have to worry about being stranded with a dead van.
 The heater provides enough heat to keep you cozy.